 - Intervention strategies aimed at youth who exhibit risk factors for gang participation.
 These factors fall under the realm of individual, family, school, peer, and community risks.
 Youth are at higher risk of joining a gang if they “engage in delinquent behaviors, are aggressive or violent, experience multiple caretaker transitions, have many problems at school, associate with other gang-involved youth, or live in communities where they feel unsafe and where many youths are in trouble.”

 - Suppression strategies that clamp down on gang activity through increased policing have also been used.
 However, the OJJDP notes that these strategies have not been proven to be effective.
 They instead emphasize that “Intervention strategies that address risk and protective factors at or slightly before the developmental points at which they begin to predict later gang involvement and other problem behaviors, are more likely to be effective.”
 (Institute of Medicine, 2008 as cited by OJJDP)

-The OJJDP also offers a Model Programs Guide as an “online tool that offers a database of evidence-based, scientifically-proven programs that address a range of issues, including substance abuse, mental health, and education...”
+The OJJDP also offers a Model Programs Guide as an “online tool that offers a database of evidence-based, scientifically-proven programs that address a range of issues, including substance use, mental health, and education...”
 To prevent youth from joining gangs, the ODJJP advises that communities emphasize the following tasks:

 Some Actions to Prevent Gang Formation

 - Review and soften school “zero tolerance” policies, to reduce suspensions and expulsions.